Fed's Harker says it's time to 'think about thinking about' tapering

-“We’re planning to keep the federal funds rate low for long,” Harker said during remarks prepared for a virtual event.
+“We’re planning to keep the federal funds rate low for long,” Harker said at a virtual event held as part of the Women in Housing and Finance Policy Luncheon.
 “But it may be time to at least think about thinking about tapering our $120 billion in monthly Treasury bond and mortgage-backed securities purchases.”

 Harker said he expects the U.S. economy to grow by 7% this year and at a slower pace of about 3% in 2022.
 The policymaker said he expects job creation to pick up over the next several months and that the labor market could return to pre-pandemic trends by next summer.